 As the digital marketing game keeps getting bigger by the day, measuring the KPIs or Key Performance Indicators of your business is becoming increasingly crucial.
 The primary reason behind this is that digital marketing tactics only flourish when KPI Marketing is used wisely.
 Digital marketing strategies allow you to measure everything from what’s bringing in the most ROI to what’s hurting your sales, etc., in quantifiable terms.

 Key performance indicators are statistical metrics that allow an organization to understand which strategy is working and which isn’t.
-In other words, KPI marketing helps track the success of your marketing strategies and thus, allow you to take the required steps to improve your marketing campaign.
+In other words, KPI marketing helps track the success of your marketing strategies and thus, allows you to take the required steps to improve your marketing campaign.
 However, with so many marketing KPIs out there, it is quite natural to get confused about which ones to choose for your business.
 You do not want to end up wasting your time and resources in tracking all of them!

 Before moving further, let us tell you that there are numerous digital marketing courses available today that’ll help you get into the nitty-gritty of such digital marketing practices.

 KPI Marketing Indicators

 Now that you’re aware of the importance of KPI marketing let us be your guide in choosing the right KPI metrics for your organization!

 One of the most proven and efficient KPI marketing strategies is to track your company’s growth is to monitor your sales figures.
 This will include calculating how much revenue both the inbound as well as outbound marketing strategies and marketing plans are fetching you.
 To derive the revenue from inbound marketing, you need to deduct the total revenue acquired from customers through inbound digital marketing from the total sales of the given year.
 While calculating CAC (customer acquisition cost) for outbound marketing, you need to consider the costs of advertising, marketing distribution, sales and distribution, and general overhead.